Mining Rules and Etiquette

 All Other rules are RedactedYou may mine with as many ships as you wish.

-You can mine as many rocks as you with.
+You can mine as many rocks as you wish.

 You can place your ships anywhere.